-This Proxy Statement is furnished to shareholders of record as of the close of business on December 10, 2021 by the Board of Directors of Moog Inc. (the "Company" or "Moog"), in connection with the solicitation of proxies for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the French Quarter Inn, 166 Church Street, Charleston, SC 29401, on February 8, 2022, at 10:00 a.m.
+This Proxy Statement is furnished to shareholders of record as of the close of business on December 2, 2022 by the Board of Directors of Moog Inc. (the "Company" or "Moog"), in connection with the solicitation of proxies for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held virtually on January 31, 2023, at 10:00 a.m.
 EST, and at any adjournments thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
-This Proxy Statement and accompanying proxy will be first made available to shareholders on or about December 23, 2021.
+This Proxy Statement and accompanying proxy will be first made available to shareholders on or about December 19, 2022.